millsp/ts-toolbelt/README.md

 ```

 #### For your project
-What to test your own types?
-Get started:
+Want to test your own types?
+Let's get started:

 ```ts
 import {A, B, C, F, I, N, O, S, T, U, Test} from 'ts-toolbelt'